Darwin Plus: forms and guidance on how to apply for funding through the Overseas Territories Environment and Climate Fund (Darwin Plus)

 Level of funding

 There is no specific minimum or maximum level for a Darwin Plus project.
-Projects can be short-term or longer-term but should not last more than 2 years.
 Projects must benefit one or more of the UK OTs by to protecting and enhancing their biodiversity or addressing wider environment or climate-related issues.

 Before completing the application form, you might like to take a look at a case study showing an example of a successful Darwin Plus project.